What Is Piggybacking Credit & How Does It Work?

 Risks of Credit Card Piggybacking

-In addition to the considerations above, there are other risks to be aware of when piggybacking, especially when doing so through a third party.
+In addition to the considerations above, there are other risks to be aware of when piggybacking, especially when doing so through a third party such as a tradeline service.

-• You have to give out your private information.
-This includes your name, address, and Social Security number.
-The service and cardholder may not have your best interests at heart, and providing them with your data may put you at risk for fraud and identity theft.
+• You have to give out your personal information.
+This includes giving your name, address, and Social Security number to the tradeline service.
+Providing them with your data may put you at risk for fraud and identity theft.

 • It’s not looked on favorably by lenders.
-Lenders look to your credit score to learn how well you’re able to manage your debts.
+Lenders use your credit score to learn how well you’re able to manage your debts.
 If they learn that you’ve used a tradeline service, they may lose trust in you and be less likely to extend credit to you.

 • There’s the potential for fraud.
-Be on the lookout for shady tradeline companies with fraudulent practices.
 Beware any company that tells you that you can hide bad credit or a bankruptcy using a credit privacy number.
 The number they provide might actually be someone else’s Social Security number, which would put you at the heart of an identity theft scam.

 • It could hurt your credit.
 You might also be duped into buying an account that’s gone into default, which could hurt your credit.